clark5722/AEFoundations/models.md

 testing, or at least not now at this point in the history of the social sciences.
 Mosty this is because our laboratory is always changing.
-Even if we bring subjects into a lab for more careful testing, once we announce our findings, those subjects are likely to change their behavior!
+Even if we bring subjects into a lab for more careful testing, once we announce our findings those subjects are likely to change their behavior!
 There will always (at least for quite some time) be dispute about what's the "right" theory, because there will always be opportunity to identify new circumstances under which a different theory applies.
 That said, I do believe it's important to